-We are required to provide information about pupils to the Department for Education as part of statutory data collections such as the school census.
+We have to provide information about you to the Department for Education (a government department) as part of data collections such as the school census.

-Some of this information is then stored in the National Pupil Database (NPD), which is owned and managed by the Department for Education and provides evidence on school performance to inform research.
+Some of this information is then stored in the National Pupil Database, which is managed by the Department for Education and provides evidence on how schools are performing.
+This, in turn, supports research.

 The database is held electronically so it can easily be turned into statistics.
-The information is securely collected from a range of sources including schools, local authorities and exam boards.
+The information it holds is collected securely from schools, local authorities, exam boards and others.

-The Department for Education may share information from the NPD with third parties, such as other organisations which promote children's education or wellbeing in England.
-These third parties must agree to strict terms and conditions about how they will use the data.
+The Department for Education may share information from the database with other organisations, such as organisations that promote children's education or wellbeing in England.
+These organisations must agree to strict terms and conditions about how they will use your data.

-For more information, see the Department for Education's webpage on how it collects and shares research data.
+You can find more information about this on the Department for Education's webpage on how it collects and shares research data.

-You can also contact the Department for Education with any further questions about the NPD.
+You can alsocontact the Department for Education if you have any questions about the database.